swiftlang/swift-evolution/proposals/0269-implicit-self-explicit-capture.md

 Error: call to method <method name> in closure requires explicit use of 'self' to make capture semantics explicit.
 ```

-The new fix-it for explicitly capturing `self` will take slightly different forms depending on whether there is a capture list already present ("insert '`self, `'"), whether there are explicit parameters ("insert '`[self]`'"), and whether the user the user has already captured a variable with the name `self` (in which case the fix-it would not be offered).
+The new fix-it for explicitly capturing `self` will take slightly different forms depending on whether there is a capture list already present ("insert '`self, `'"), whether there are explicit parameters ("insert '`[self]`'"), and whether the user has already captured a variable with the name `self` (in which case the fix-it would not be offered).
 Since empty capture lists are allowed (`{ [] in ... }`), the fix-it will cover this case too.

 This new rule would only apply when `self` is captured directly, and with the name `self`.
 This includes captures of the form `[self = self]` but would still not permit implicit `self` if the capture were `[y = self]`.
 In the unusual event that the user has captured another variable with the name `self` (e.g. `[self = "hello"]`), we will offer a note that this does not enable use of implicit `self` (in addition to the existing error attached to the attempted use of implicit `self`):